 North America is home to thousands of animal species, and hundreds are known to hibernate or use short periods of torpor to survive cold winters or hot summers.
 Winter in northern states can be very harsh, and summers in the south can be dry and hot.
 Being able to hibernate is a significant advantage for survival.
 Some animals even girth birth during hibernation!

-Here are 5 North American animals known to hibernate or use torpor during the winter months.
+Here are 5 North American animals known to hibernate or use torpor during winter.

-All bears have the ability to hibernate, but some choose not to.
-If there are winter seasons that are mild in temperature and food is still plentiful, bears may not hibernate.
+All bears can hibernate, but some choose not to.
+If there are mild winter seasons in temperature and food is still plentiful, bears may not hibernate.
 The presence of available food sources triggers the need for hibernation in bears.
 When these food sources decline, hibernation becomes necessary.

 Like many small mammals, Chipmunks do not hibernate fully but will enter a state of torpor for several days or up to two weeks.
-They will wake to eat and relieve themselves, then go back into torpor.
+They will wake to eat, relieve themselves, and then go back into inactivity.
 This period of waking and sleeping begins in late fall and lasts until early spring.

 Instead of eating food to store up fat before fall arrives, chipmunks are hoarders.
 Like squirrels, they will spend late summer gathering nuts, seeds, and berries they hide in their burrows.
 This food is what they eat during winter on the days they wake from torpor.